Soft-sided duffel bag and folded earth-tone safari clothing on a granite kopje in the Matobo Hills at dawn

 Rain Shells (Essential Nov–Apr)

-Patagonia Torrentshell 3L — around USD 179.
 The best value in rain shells.
 Three-layer H2No fabric, Fair Trade sewn, outlasts most people's interest in safari.
-Hood drawcord is less refined than the Beta, but functionally it does the same job.
+Functionally as good as the Beta LT at less than half the price.

 Trail Shoes & Boots